AND GIGS!!

 www.sushicafewestcaldwell.com

-Ed plays/sings all kinds of stuff solo at this lovely Sushi restaurant.
+Ed plays/sings all kinds of stuff solo at this lovely Sushi restaurant on the last Thursday of almost every month.
 Great Japanese food of all types.
 BYOBs.
 NO cover!

 _______________________________________